Bailey30/Cinema-Tickets-DWP/readme.md

 node src/index.js
 ```

-Returns 'success' if the ticket data is valid.
+Returns 'success: true' if the ticket data is valid.

 ## Running Tests